Maurice Sendak delights children with new book, 12 years after his death

 A whistling night owl

-Sendak had no heirs when he died in 2012, but Caponera and Weinburg were like family to him.
+Sendak had no heirs when he died in 2012, but Caponera and Weinberg were like family to him.
 They first met Sendak when they were kids, 11 and 10 years old respectively.
-Weinburg says Sendak and his partner Eugene Glynn, a psychiatrist, were like "surrogate parents."
+Weinberg says Sendak and his partner Eugene Glynn, a psychiatrist, were like "surrogate parents."
 Glynn "was my mother's best friend," he says.

 Lynn Caponera's family lived down the street from Sendak and Glynn's Ridgefield, Conn. home.
 Her brother took care of the property, which was built in 1790, and Sendak once called Caponera's mother "a saint."